okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### HTTP Long-Polling

 This is a variation of the traditional polling technique that allows the server to push information to a client whenever the data is available.
 With Long-Polling, the client requests information from the server exactly as in normal polling, but with the expectation that the server may not respond immediately.
-That’s why this technique is sometimes referred to as a “Hanging GET”.
+That’s why this technique is sometimes referred to as a "Hanging GET".